apexad/homebridge-garagedoor-command/README.md

 **state**               | state command.
 Examples: ./check_state.js or node state.js (required) **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds)

-The open, close, and state commands should return the following verbs: OPEN, CLOSED, OPENING, CLOSING.
+The open, close, and state commands must return the following verbs: OPEN, CLOSED, OPENING, CLOSING.